Americans Abroad: The Book Project

 Many Americans have also written memoirs about their time living outside the US, but these are usually country-specific (“My life as an expat in Saudi Arabia,” etc.) and don’t address broader questions of what it’s like to live away from our massive, diverse, and complicated country of origin.

-I’d like to find out by asking Americans in various countries what their journeys have been like.
+I’d like to find out about these things by asking a diverse group of Americans in various countries what their journeys have been like.
 How has their experience of moving abroad changed their life?
 What do they wish they’d known before they left?
 What discoveries have they made that could not have been planned?
 What reflections do they have, and what would they like other potential expats/immigrants to know?

-My primary audience is people who still live in the US and are curious what it would be like to live abroad.
-I’d like them to learn how living abroad has affected people’s lives, especially in ways that might not be obvious or in deeper ways than expected.
+This book is for people who still live in the US and are curious what it would be like to live abroad, and for Americans who have already moved abroad and may enjoy learning what it’s been like for others who have made the move.
+It will convey how living abroad has affected people’s lives, especially in ways that might not be obvious or in deeper ways than expected.

 Your contribution will be invaluable in giving me, and therefore this audience, an overview of the wide range of possible experiences.
 (And this book will be an overview, not a deep dive into any particular topic.)